rod-driscoll/q-sys-plugin-remote-sync/README.md

 * It currently synchs from remote to local on connect.
 It could be configured to synch local to remote instead or not synch at all.
 * A button to clear all components.
 * Filters for component type.
-* Controls to enable/disable synchronising script 'code'.
+* Runtime controls to enable/disable synchronising script 'code' per script.
 * Look into the best way to handle plugin synchronisation.

 ## Changelog